ivyT26/CSCI4800_AI_Final_Project/README.md

   - after training: steeper positive slope observed, higher completion rate for the training and evaluation
   - after evaluation: DeepRacer was able to complete 2 laps in a row (almost 3 laps!, last lap was 98% completion)
 - Maybe next time?: try reward function using closest_waypoints code on AWS developer guide (to improve speed and accuracy of turns?)

+##### Progress 11/29
+- trained DeepRacer for 15 minutes each, evaluated for 5 trials
+- V8-2: let the DeepRacer train for another 15 minutes to see if the improvement was consistent
+  - evaluation was pretty consistent with the last evaluation, where the DeepRacer was able to complete 2 laps in a row (almost 3!)
+- V8-3: modified the speed threshold because the condition was never met after looking through the logs
+  - changed speed if statement to see if the DeepRacer could maintain a speed >= 0.65 m/s rather than > 1.0 m/s
+  - after training, the DeepRacer improved in average lap completion and training
+    - overall reward did decrease because it was penalized for driving at a speed less than 0.65 m/s
+  - after evaluation, the DeepRacer was able to drive a little bit faster. after completing a lap, the time for completion was 28 seconds, compared to the 30 seconds of completion observed in the last few trainings

 ##### Sources
 DeepRacer Reward Functions